AI coding agent metrics

 AI coding agents are AI tools responsible for creating pull requests end-to-end — planning work, editing code, running tests, and responding to reviews — not just suggesting code in your editor.

-Most often, AI coding agents are individually assigned tasks from issue trackers or prompted by users to create a single pull request.
+Most often, users assign AI coding agents individually from issue trackers or prompt them to create a single pull request.
 AI coding agents can also be autonomous, in which case they will have a backlog or objective and continuously pick work items on their own.

 To help you understand how your AI coding agents are performing, Swarmia automatically detects pull requests created by GitHub Copilot, Cursor, or Claude Code AI coding agents.
 Swarmia provides a dedicated [**Coding agents**](https://app.swarmia.com/ai/agents/agents) view for analyzing them.